The Council has a 4 year investment programme to ‘Protect, Care and Invest to create a better borough’.

 Due to the limitations on what can technically be achieved on Wombridge Road, these options were:

-- Buildouts / chicanes, with priority give way
+- buildouts / chicanes, with priority give way

 In processing the responses from the public consultation, it was clear that speed cushions were marginally the more favoured measure of the available options.
 We appreciate that not everyone was in favour of this option, however, there was a need to bring forward a scheme that mitigated the concerns being raised in relation to excess speed and safety whilst trying to find the right balance in terms of public opinion.